carbon-design-system/carbon-components-vue/packages/core/src/components/cv-button/cv-button-notes.md

 ## Attributes

 - kind: 'primary' (default), 'secondary', ghost, or 'danger'.
 Optional.
-- small: If true smaller version of button.
+- small: (deprecated prefer size) If true smaller version of button.
+- size: optional value 'field' or 'small'
 - icon: is optional.
 It takes an Vue Component expected to be an icon or a string path to an SVG icon.
 - icon-href: deprecated in favour of icon attribute.
 Expects tring path to SVG icon..